loitijoseph/Genesis-Innovasol/README.md

 # Genesis-Innovasol
-Source files for a hackathon project.
+Source files for a hackathon project about MYSC manual processing.